 Most importantly, establish connections with renowned scientists and borrow experiences that can add value to your team.

-That said, I hope that you find this guide useful and that you're able to implement each of the tips for the success of your research.
+That said, I hope you find this helpful guide and that you're able to implement each of the tips for the success of your research.

 All the best in your research process!